• Skip to primary navigation

 Serving Suggestions

-With a loaf this small, I usually either slice it into thin ~2" strips and eat it like a breadstick, dipping it in soup or as a side with spaghetti, but it's also a fantastic sandwich bread.
+With a loaf this small, I usually either slice it into thin ~2" strips and eat it like a breadstick, dipping it in soup or as a side with spaghetti and meatballs, but it's also a fantastic bread for making sandwiches with my deli tuna salad.

 For sandwiches, you'll want to slice it across the middle so you have two square-shaped halves of the loaf.
 Then slice them in half, separating the dimpled top from the crispy bottom and fill them with your favorite sandwich toppings.